Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Proof of Theorem

 $G_{proj}^*$ is the projection matrix for the columns span of the matrix $V^*$.
 Using the triangle inequality we have

-\paragraph{Step 1: Bounding $\|G-G_R\|_F.$} Since the columns of the matrices $V$ and $V_R$ correspond respectively to the eigenvectors of the matrices $T_n$ and $T_{R,n}$, applying the Davis Kahan sinus Theta Theorem (see Theorem \ref{davis-kahan}) gives that there exists $O \in \mathds{R}^{d \times d}$ such that
+\paragraph{Step 1: Bounding $\|G-G_R\|_F.$} Since the columns of the matrices $V$ and $V_R$ correspond respectively to the eigenvectors of the matrices $T_n$ and $T_{R,n}$, applying the Davis Kahan sinus Theta Theorem (cf. Theorem \ref{davis-kahan}) gives that there exists $O \in \mathds{R}^{d \times d}$ such that

 where $\Delta := \min_{k \in \{0,2,3,\dots,R\}} | p^*_1-p^*_{k}| \geq \Delta^* = \min_{k \in \mathds{N}, \; k \neq 1 } | p^*_1-p^*_{k}|$.
 Using Lemma \ref{lemma:frobe2frobe-ope} and $c_1=\frac{d}{d-2}$, we get that Hence, using the proof of Theorem \ref{thm:delta2-proba-ope}, we get that with probability at least $1-1/n^2$,